MercierCorentin/shotgun/README.md

 Before the shotgun, the user can't put his login into database.
 If he tries, he is redirected to index.

 ### After the shotgun
+The shotgun is closed and all users can just see the index.
 PHP scripts to send emails are comming soon ;)

 ## Installation and configuration